 Golder completed an annual inspection of the Nucla Station Ash Disposal Facility to address the requirements of 40 CFR 257.84.
 The facility is in good condition overall.
 Signs of distress or malfunction of the facility were not observed, and appearances of actual or potential structural weakness of the facility were not identified.
-Current facility maintenance practices, including control of burrowing animals, repair of embankment slopes, establishment of suitable vegetation on embankment slopes, control and containment of ash contact water, and establishment of positive storm water drainage away from the facility, should continue as the need is indicated by weekly inspections conducted in accordance with 40 CFR 257.84(a).
+Current facility maintenance practices such as control of burrowing animals, monitoring and maintenance of embankment slopes, establishment of suitable vegetation on embankment slopes, control and containment of ash contact water, fugitive dust control, and establishment of positive storm water drainage away from the facility should continue, with repairs or improvements made as the need is indicated by weekly inspections conducted in accordance with 40 CFR 257.84(a).